 The skating rink at Parc La Fontaine is not lacking in atmosphere.
 Skate to the rhythm of music on a lighted surface, or get your adrenaline rush at one of the park’s two hockey rinks.
 The rinks offer original ice sheets by virtue of their non-circular shapes.

 Skating is probably among the most romantic of winter activities.
-To make your outing a success, head to the Parc Molson in Rosemont–La Petite-Patrie.
-This park’s recreational skating rink, complete with a music island, offers a delightful atmosphere.
+To make your outing a success, head to the Parc Molson in Rosemont–La Petite-Patrie where you can skate to the sound of music.
 The doves are especially fond of Parc Jeanne-Mance, which offers an impressive view of Mount Royal.
 And the Plateau Mont-Royal is also home to the hugely popular Parc Laurier, where users can skate at their leisure on a short rink bordered by century-old trees.

 All the cardio you need